linux4sam/buildroot-external-microchip/README.md

 required.
 It will let you know what those are.

-## Buildroot Dependencies

-Many of the demo applications included in this external depend on Qt 5.9 or later.
-This buildroot external requires a new version of buildroot equal to or greater than 2018.02-at91.

 ## Build

 Clone, configure, and build.
 When building, use the appropriate defconfig in